sourabh0902/Digital-Brain/README.md

 ## Features
 ### Front-End
-- Fully Responsive Website
+- Fully Responsive Website.
 - It has Front-End using `React`.
 - `HTML` for text, `CSS` for the visuals and `JavaScript` to create logic and add behaviour to our front end apps.
 - We used `create-react-app` that allowed us to use JS to manipulate the DOM HTML to add different information to the screen and use CSS to style the app.
 - Uses an Image Recognition `API`.
-Clarifai API used to do machine learning image API
+Clarifai API used to do machine learning image API.

 #### React Libraries :
 - react-tilt